Security Testing Guide

 • Reviews a company’s IT security policies and procedures, evaluating their compliance with regulatory standards.

-• Documents cybersecurity compliance deviations.
+• Documents compliance deviations.

 • Offers mitigation guidance.